Fire prevention information and education resources

 Ready-made event and campaign toolkits are available online.
 Use these resources to host a fire prevention event in your community.

-The 2019 Fire Prevention Week theme was Not Every Hero Wears a Cape.
-Plan & Practise Your Escape!™ During Fire Prevention Week, firefighters, teachers and safety educators use the resources provided by the Office of the Fire Commissioner to provide their communities with lifesaving information.
+The 2020 Fire Prevention Week theme is Serve Up Fire Safety in the Kitchen!™ During Fire Prevention Week, firefighters, teachers, parents/guardians and safety educators use the resources offered by the Office of the Fire Commissioner to provide their communities with lifesaving information.